The Power of Close Friends In Your Job Search

 Research On Worker Well-being Is Usually More About The Company Than The Worker

 - Researchers have paid relatively little attention to the effect of pay and job security on worker happiness.

 - Articles on the subject tend to be written from the viewpoint of management.

 - Scholars who really care about employee well-being should look at the role of economics in workplace satisfaction.

 Gyms, yoga, juice bars — there are a lot of ways twenty-first century businesses compete to amuse and refresh their employees.
 And a cottage industry of scholarly research has arisen to advise them on how best to do so.

-Despite the abundant literature on worker happiness, however, scholars often overlook how employee pay and job security fit into the equation, write emeritus professor Jennifer M. George and professor Erik Dane, at the business school.
+Despite the abundant literature on worker happiness, however, scholars often overlook how employee pay and job security fit into the equation, write Emeritus Professor Jennifer M. George and former Professor Erik Dane, at the business school.
 If scholars truly care about employee well-being, George and Dane argue, they need to look at the role of economics.

 In particular, the scholars take issue with Aharon Tziner, Erich C. Fein and Assa Birati’s article “Tempering hard times: Integrating well-being metrics into utility analysis” in the December 2014 issue of Industrial and Organizational Psychology: Perspectives on Science and Practice.

 By ignoring the impact of economic issues, the Rice professors argue, Tziner and colleagues neglect a core component of workplace satisfaction.
 Since the 1970s, economic inequality in the United States has vaulted upwards as workers have struggled with periods of high unemployment.
 Layoffs are no longer used as last-ditch efforts to save troubled companies, but rather as short-term tools for boosting profits.